Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-27-thoughts_of_life.md

 To build good communication, I need to start by maintaining a good personal image and being open to sharing my thoughts with others.
 I don't aim to be incredibly wealthy or famous.
 I just want a free and self-satisfying life.

+### Phd Research Direction
+algorithms + architecture (science + engineering)
+A thorough understanding of how models theoretically work and how computer runs models.

 ### Keep a Good Personal Image:
 - Preparing to use Kate Somerville EradiKate Acne Treatment for my face.
 - Book an appointment for my face.